 Mr. Gal sits on the firm’s global Financial Oversight and Audit Committee.

 Chambers UK cited sources describing Mr. Gal as “a superb advocate and a terrific tactician” who “is an absolute pleasure to work with and a creative and fast thinker.”
-He also was named to The Legal 500’s inaugural U.K. Private Practice Arbitration Powerlist in 2022 and named in Who’s Who Legal: Arbitration 2021 as a Global Leader.
-Additionally, he has repeatedly been named to Best Lawyers in the UK and was included in Lawdragon’s inaugural Global Litigation 500 list in 2021.
-Mr. Gal was named one of the 45 top international arbitration counsel worldwide under the age of 45 by Global Arbitration Review in August 2011.
-Mr. Gal has twice been part of arbitration teams that won Legal Business’ International Arbitration Team of the Year award.
+Additionally, he has been named repeatedly to Best Lawyers in the UK and The Legal 500’s U.K. Private Practice Arbitration Powerlist, as well as recognized as one of Lawdragon’s 500 Leading Global Litigators.
+Mr. Gal also has been selected as a Global Leader in Who’s Who Legal: Arbitration and previously was named one of the 45 top international arbitration counsel worldwide under the age of 45 by Global Arbitration Review.
+In addition, he has twice been part of arbitration teams that won Legal Business’ International Arbitration Team of the Year award.

-- Cayman and Cypriot entities in connection with U.S. Chapter 11 restructuring of a subsidiary and advice in relation to related LCIA arbitration proceedings in London connected to former Yukos assets; and
+- Cayman and Cypriot entities in connection with U.S. Chapter 11 restructuring of a subsidiary and advice in relation to related LCIA arbitration proceedings in London connected to former Yukos assets

 Experience prior to joining Skadden includes representing:

-- the Republic of Ecuador in a series of significant investment treaty disputes brought by foreign investors in the energy sector under the auspices of ICSID; and
+- the Republic of Ecuador in a series of significant investment treaty disputes brought by foreign investors in the energy sector under the auspices of ICSID

 - one of Turkey’s largest construction companies in a substantial dispute in ICC arbitration under three contracts concerning an iconic development in the heart of Moscow